saifulalomdev/human-stories/README.md

 * [ ] **Global Search:** Fuzzy search for stories using PostgreSQL full-text search.
 * [ ] **Audio Stories:** Allowing users to record their voice directly into the app.
 * [ ] **Human Verification:** Integrating "Proof of Personhood" to ensure zero bot content.

----

-### **Final Word**

-This project is proof that a developer from Bangladesh can build world-class systems.
-I took the "garbage" of my past mistakes and refined it into a "killer" project.
-It’s not just an app; it’s an architectural statement.